What is kidney dysplasia?

 Health care providers do not always diagnose kidney dysplasia before a baby is born.
 After birth, health care providers often diagnose kidney dysplasia during an evaluation of the child for a UTI or another medical condition.
 A health care provider uses ultrasound to diagnose kidney dysplasia after the baby is born.

 How is kidney dysplasia treated?

-Many children with kidney dysplasia in only one kidney grow into healthy adults without any problems.
-The dysplastic kidney may shrink as the child grows.
-By age 5, the kidney may no longer be visible in x-ray or ultrasound examinations.
-Children and adults with only one working kidney should have regular checkups for high blood pressure and kidney damage.
-A child with urinary problems that lead to kidney failure may eventually need a kidney transplant or blood-cleaning treatments called dialysis.
+The affected kidney may shrink as the child grows.
+By age 10,3 the affected kidney may no longer be visible on x-ray or ultrasound.
+Children and adults with only one working kidney should have regular checkups to test for high blood pressure and kidney damage.
+A child with urinary tract problems that lead to failure of the working kidney may eventually need dialysis or a kidney transplant.